Septic Services in New Caney, TX

 - Final county inspection required before system can be used.

-- Aerobic systems need a maintenance contract with inspections every four months, per TCEQ requirements.
+- Aerobic systems need a maintenance contract with inspections every four months.

 - Flood zone properties near the San Jacinto River may face additional requirements for system elevation and setbacks.